anna-berezovskaya/eTherapists/README.md

 and easy to use with any screen density.

 <b>3.Screen orientation </b>
-Landscape orientation is not blocked (since this is not a good practice according to Google).
+Landscape orientation is not blocked (since this is not a good practice according to Google guidelines).
 But the app UI, according to mockups, designed mostly for the portrait orientation.
 It will be displayed 'as-is' in landscape, no alternate resources provided